Twilight Zone (Golden Earring song): Music video

 The music video, directed by Dick Maas, features a storyline with lead singer Barry Hay as an espionage agent who is apprehended by three henchmen (played by the other members of the band).

 The music video was one of the first to feature a cinematic storyline and dance choreography and was a hit on the fledgling MTV network (in somewhat edited form, as the original European cut was notable for a sequence featuring a topless woman), helping the song to become the second international hit for the band.
-Golden Earring followed the success with an extensive tour of the USA, Canada and Europe.
-MTV commissioned the band to shoot a movie of the final 'homecoming' concert of the tour in the Netherlands.
+Golden Earring followed the success with an extensive tour of the United States, Canada and Europe.
+MTV commissioned the band to shoot a movie of the final "homecoming" concert of the tour in the Netherlands.
 The concert film, also directed by Dick Maas, included a brief introductory segment which was an extension of the Twilight Zone video; one writer described it as a "sharp looking video skit about spies or something", but criticized the actually 16mm concert footage as "grainy" and "washy yellow."
 The concert was released in 1984 as Live from The Twilight Zone along with an album of the concert titled Something Heavy Going Down: Live From The Twilight Zone, it aired on MTV and was published as video on VHS, Beta and Laserdisc.

-The Cut album cover's image of the jack of diamonds playing card being shredded by a bullet is used in the video and represents the life of the rogue agent.
+The Cut album cover's image of the jack of diamonds playing card being shredded by a bullet is recreated repeatedly in the video, representing the life of the rogue agent.